 If you’re after spooky fish like trout, you’ll want a thin line and lighter test.
 However, that’s not always an option depending on the size of fish you’re trying to catch.
 Also, a thinner line is going to allow you to cast a further distance.
 A thick line will cause more friction on the reel and not cast at as smooth of a rate.

 Similar to a fly reel, you’ll need some backing line.
 However, you won’t need the 90 or so feet that you usually would on a fly reel.
 If you’re planning on using braid, you’ll need to use monofilament as backing.
 It’ll hug the reel tighter and you won’t use the space you would if you chose to use fluorocarbon.

 Be careful that you use only 10 feet or so of backing.
 You don’t want to run into your knot when you’re casting.
 If you’re extremely particular, be sure that you can see your knot eight to 12 revolutions below the end of your cast.

 Also, tape your backing to your spool.
 You don’t want to have any issues with your line so a small piece of electrical tape will keep everything attached.
 When you’re ready to attach your mainline to your backing, use a double uni knot.

 The heavier monofilaments and fluorocarbons are going to be too bulky.
 They’ll jump off of your reel when you go to cast it.
 These will cause a major backlash that’ll likely take minutes to fix.
-If you need a heavy test, braid is a better choice due to its thinner diameter.
+If you need a heavy test, a braid is a better choice due to its thinner diameter.

-Baitcasting reels are capable of handling the heavier lines.
+Baitcasting reels are capable of handling heavier lines.
 At this point, it’s a matter of preference.
 What sort of line do you enjoy?
 Is it fluorocarbon, monofilament, or braid?

 Tight lines and happy fishing, all…